What should I know about challenges related to jobs and employment?

 If your work issues don’t improve or seem to get worse, you may want to reach out for support.
 Your co-workers, close friends, or family may be the first to notice how your concerns about work are interfering with your life.
 You might try talking to a colleague or someone in your company’s human resources department.
 If you are in the National Guard or a Reserve unit, your commanding officer may have experience advising others in similar situations.

 There are people who care about you, so turn to them for help in finding solutions to your work-related concerns.
 Sharing what you’re experiencing can be helpful and may lead you to services that address the issues you’re dealing with.

 Take the next step: Make the connection.

-Every day, Veterans connect with resources, services, and support that effectively address the issues impacting their lives.
+Every day, Veterans who served in the Army, Marine Corps, Navy, Air Force, and Coast Guard connect with proven resources and effective support for jobs and employment concerns.
 If issues at work are interfering with your health and well-being or getting in the way of your ability to do your job, your relationships, or other daily activities, you may want to reach out for support.

 Consider connecting with: